India-China relations is an important topic from the GS Paper II, International Relations perspective of the UPSC Exam.

 Latest Developments in India-China Relations

-- In September 2014 the relationship became strained as troops of the People’s Liberation Army (PLA) reportedly entered two kilometres inside the Line of Actual Control (LAC) in Chumar sector.
+- In September 2014 the relationship became strained as troops of the People’s Liberation Army (PLA) reportedly entered two kilometers inside the Line of Actual Control (LAC) in the Chumar sector.
 The next month, V. K. Singh said that China and India had come to an “agreement of views” on the threat of terrorism emanating from Pakistan.

 - On 16 June 2017 Chinese troops with construction vehicles and road-building equipment began extending an existing road southward in Doklam, a territory which is claimed by both China as well as India’s ally Bhutan.

 - On 28 August 2017, China and India reached a consensus to put an end to the border stand-off.
 Both of them agreed to disengage from the standoff in Doklam.

 - On 18 June 2017, around 270 Indian troops, with weapons and two bulldozers, entered Doklam to stop the Chinese troops from constructing the road.
 Among other charges, China accused India of illegal intrusion into its territory, across what is called the mutually agreed China-India boundary, and violation of its territorial sovereignty and United Nations Charter.